Python recipes

 Pandas is a popular python package for in-memory data manipulation. http://pandas.pydata.org/

-Using the dataset via Pandas will load your dataset in memory, it is therefore critical that your dataset is “small enough” to fit in the memory of the DSS server.
+Using the dataset via Pandas will load your dataset in memory, it is therefore critical that your dataset is “small enough” to fit in the memory of the DSS server or container in which the recipe runs.

 The core object of Pandas is the DataFrame object, which represents a dataset.